Rupee suffers worst weekly fall in eight weeks

 "Exporters were seen selling dollars in the 51.35-51.40 range, which helped the rupee to recoup some of its losses," a forex dealer at a state-run bank said.

-The central bank had sold $845 million in September, after following a hands-off approach for nine months, data released last Friday showed.
+The RBI had sold $845 million in September, after following a hands-off approach for nine months, data released last Friday showed.

 The one-month onshore forward premium was at 25.25 points from 29 points on Thursday, the three-month was at 59 points from 72.25 and the one-year was at 163.25 points from 189.75.